catx0rr/bufferoverflow/README.md

         exploit()
 ```

 Before executing the script, prepare a bytearray on mona with the badchars.
 Compare it again.
-Once the badchars are removed, its time for exploitation.
+Once the badchars are removed, its time to generate our exploit code.

 ```
 !mona bytearray -b "\x00\x16\x2f\xf4\xfd"